Will Smith Player Props: Dodgers vs. White Sox

-On Tuesday, Will Smith (.326 on-base percentage in past 10 games, 70 points below season-long percentage) and the Los Angeles Dodgers face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 10:10 PM ET.
+Will Smith -- .237 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Chicago White Sox, with Mike Clevinger on the hill, on June 14 at 10:10 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Phillies.
+In his previous game, he notched a home run while going 1-for-4 against the White Sox.

 Will Smith Game Info & Props vs. the White Sox